deceptionfalls/magatama/README.md

 # Magatama
-A python CLI utility that can give you a random anime from a selected genre, you can then watch it straight from the terminal using `ani-cli`.
+A python CLI utility that can give you a random anime or manga from a selected genre, you can then watch the fetched anime straight from the terminal using `ani-cli`.
 Made using InquirerPy and the Jikan API to pull data from MyAnimeList.

 ## Demo
 https://github.com/tsukki9696/magatama/assets/127806743/98ab56cd-4fcb-44ce-a12d-79697402e6c7